We provide access to over a thousand e-journal titles that have been purchased at national, regional or local level.

 NHS Athens – You may find that you need to log into NHS Athens to get access – register for an account in about a minute here.

-Try out the DynaMed Plus Clinical Information database for evidence based articles about hundreds of medical conditions – quickly look up information on diagnosis, differentials, treatment guidelines, prognosis, medicines and patient information.
+Try out the DynaMed Plus Clinical Decision Support Tool for evidence based articles on hundreds of medical conditions.
+Quickly look up information on diagnosis, differentials, treatment guidelines, prognosis, medicines and patient information.

 Click the icon on your desktop that looks like the image below: